 This series is part of the dataset: Empire State Manufacturing Survey (NY FED)

 Download Full Dataset (.xlsx)Latest updates.
-According to survey data about NY-based manufacturers, the seasonally adjusted diffusion index for new orders (share of CEOs seeing a future increase minus share forecasting a decrease) stood at 29.1 in March 2026, versus 34.9 in the previous month.
+Based on a sample of manufacturing firms surveyd by the FED, the seasonally adjusted diffusion index for new orders (share of CEOs seeing a future increase minus share forecasting a decrease) was 32.5 in June 2026, versus 30.1 in May 2026.

 Sample.
-There are 297 data points overall in the monthly time series shown in the plot above.
-The series covers the time range extending from July 2001 to March 2026.
+In the monthly time series displayed in the figure, there are 300 observations overall.
+The series covers the time period stretching from July 2001 to June 2026.

 History.
-Take a look at a few descriptive statistics calculated on the full sample: the diffusion index recorded a maximum of 70.3 in April 2002; it recorded a minimum of -5.7 in January 2009; it had an average value of 34.9.
+Take a look at some simple statistics we computed on the entire sample: the diffusion index had a mean of 34.9; it registered a minimum of -5.7 in January 2009; it reached a maximum of 70.3 in April 2002.

 Latest values